Posts Tagged ‘acreages’

 Tuesday, April 26th, 2011

-The following is an excerpt from the brochure published by Alberta Health Services entitled “Evaluating Private Drinking Water Supplies and Sampling Instructions”
+The following is an excerpt from the brochure published by Alberta Health Services (no longer available online) entitled “Evaluating Private Drinking Water Supplies and Sampling Instructions”.

 A full evaluation of a private water supply involves sampling for both bacteriological and chemical analysis.